Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] skrt skrt skrt skrt
 - [x] nothing

 #### Q31.
-You have placed an image in a directory named images and want to reference it from a page located in the root of your site.
+You have placed an image in a directory named images and want to reference it from a page located at the root of your site.
 Which choice would correctly display the image on the page?

 - [ ] < img src="image.jpg">
 - [ ] < a href="images/image.jpg"></a>
 - [x] < img src="images/image.jpg">
 - [ ] < img href="image.jpg">

 #### Q32.
-Which choice is a correct use of the parseInt() function in Javascript that parses a string and return an integer?
+Which choice is a correct use of the parseInt() function in Javascript that parses a string and returns an integer?

 - [ ] parseInt("six");
 - [ ] parse_int('6');